emgsilva/architecture-topologies/README.md

-# Architecture Topologies - language, patterns and resources
+# Architecture Topologies - Language, Patterns and Resources

-This repo collects architecture topologies (proposals) and resources on this topic.
+This repository aims at collecting architecture topologies and resources on this topic.

 To describe the Architecture Topology, a simple base language will be used to describe the topologies in a consistent form.

-Goal: gather insights and shape a more commonly accepted language and understanding on how can we organize and evolve architecture teams/craft in organization.
+**Goal: gather insights and shape a more commonly accepted language and understanding on how can we organize and evolve architecture teams/craft in organization.**

 > Licenced under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) ![CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/3.0/88x31.png)